Hosting a Small Holiday Gathering

 - Set your playlist up ahead of time including old favorites that people will recognize right away.
 Leave the kid versions off of the list this time.

-Plan ahead.
+Prep ahead of time.
 Set your table the night before.
 Move furniture around if you need to in order to create a more intimate space to gather.
 Make sure that the main entertaining areas of your home are tidy and ready for company.
 Set up your bar in a different space than your food.
 This encourages guests to move about the room.
 When people ask you “What can I bring”? tell them dessert and build a yummy dessert bar as they arrive.
 TIP: Always place desserts by the coffee pot.

 Set up a fun activity.
 This could look like so many different things.
 If your group is really close, organize a Secret Santa.
 This way the stress of gift giving to every person is taken off of everyone’s shoulders.
 If Secret Santa isn’t your thing try having a card game available, or conversation starters where each person picks one out of a jar.
 This activity can be a main event, or just a backup.
+Asks guests if they have a Christmas party game that they’d like to share during the party.

 Too often we worry too much about everything being perfect.
 It doesn’t have to be.
 These people are your friends, and they have chosen to take a night out during a busy holiday season to celebrate the friendship you share.